 Mom and Dad’s marriage

-As I got older, I realized that my mother was judged passive-aggressively by some of the other mothers in the neighborhood.
-I recall that clearly.
+As I got older and understood life a little better, I realized that my mother didn’t have it easy with the neighborhood mothers after she and Dad divorced.
+It was stigma, and they were judgmental.
 Maybe they all suspected that I wasn’t my Dad’s child.
 Most of them shopped at *Joe’s market.
 Did they witness one of those kisses in the parking lot between them?
 Was there gossip?
 Was I actually a big secret drama in our community?
-Regardless, there were a few moms who seemed cool and distant to Mom for no outward reason I could see, and in retrospect, they kept their husbands locked up and my mother at arm’s length.

-I finally realized it was weird when I had a friend sleeping over one Friday night when I was ten.
+I finally realized it was weird when a friend slept over one Friday night when I was eight.
 We were playing in the living room, and Dad came over to me, rumpled my hair, and said goodnight.
 He then walked out the door.
-My friend Jayme asked, “Where is your Daddy going?”
-Without missing a beat, I said, “To his house.”
-She looked at me, confused.
-I suddenly got it that it wasn’t typical for daddies to live somewhere else.
-That was the first time I felt really different from my friends.

-The most important question I asked my mother after I found out was if Dad knew I wasn’t his daughter.
-It was more important to me than if Joe knew I was his, actually.
-She said Dad didn’t know.
-Once I discovered I was not Dad’s, I wracked my brain for situations or feelings where he treated me differently as I was growing up.
+Once I discovered I was not Dad’s, I racked my brain for situations or feelings where he treated me differently as I was growing up.
 But there just weren’t any.
 Dad and I were close.
 I tagged along with him everywhere.
 I feel sure he did not know.
 I was immensely relieved when Mom said that.

-Dad never truly accepted the divorce and pined for Mom for the rest of his life which is both sad and beautiful.
-He always referred to her as his wife to other people.
 Mom came up from Florida to see Dad during his last weeks of life in 2009.
-I was glad she did.
-She still loved him on a different level.
+She still loved him, but it was just on a different level.
 One of the most touching things I witnessed was her feeding him in the nursing home when he was too weak to do it himself.
-When you’ve shared a lifetime together, with five children, nine grandchildren, and one great-grandchild together, despite a divorce–there is a love there that never completely goes away.

 Jeannette Grace is such a lovely name!
 Your mother handled the situation with much grace, IMHO, so your father wouldn’t feel crushed or alienated from the children he loved and who loved him so dearly.